rory-bedford/antelop-docs/docs/source/ui/index.rst

 Graphical User Interface
 ========================

-This section of the documentation is designed to be read by users of Antelope to help them use the graphical user interface.
+This section of the documentation is designed to be read by users of Antelop to help them use the graphical user interface.

 .. toctree::
    :maxdepth: 1